labex-labs/open-source-labs/git/30-seconds-of-git/challenge-apply-stash/step1.md

 The changes have been stashed on the `feature-branch` branch, and the stash message is "my changes".

 1. Change to the `git-playground` directory.
-2. Switch to the `master` branch and stash it after fixing the bug, the stash message is "fixing bug".
+2. Switch to the `master` branch and stash it after fixing the bug, the stash message is "fix the bug".
 Fix the bug by updating the contents of the `file1.txt` file to "hello,world".
 3. Switch to the `feature-branch` branch, look at the list of stashes, and apply the stash whose information is "my changes".

 This is the contents of the `README.md` file: